sxfoster/Ely/README.md

 # Ely Aesthetics Site

 This project is a [Next.js](https://nextjs.org/) application that statically exports a small marketing site for Ely Aesthetics.
-Service information is stored in Markdown files and rendered through React components using the Next.js App Router.

 ## Prerequisites